-- Where bonds have simultaneous call, and put options (on the same day) and there are several such calls & put options in the life of the bond, the nearest date should be taken for Price/YTM calculation - b.
-Only Callable Bonds: Bonds, which are only callable by the issuer, will be valued at yield-to-worst basis.
-(Yield to maturity & yield to call whichever is higher.
-Residual tenor for valuation will be the tenor pertaining to yield-to-worst). - c.
-Only Puttable Bonds: Bonds puttable by the investor should be valued at yield-tobest basis.
-(Yield to maturity & yield to put whichever is lower.
-The residual tenor for valuation will be the tenor pertaining to yield-to-best).
+- a.
+Where bonds have simultaneous call, and put options (on the same day) and there are several such calls & put options in the life of the bond, the nearest date should be taken for Price/YTM calculation - b.
+Only Callable Bonds: Bonds, which are only callable by the issuer, will be valued at the lowest of the value/s as obtained by valuing the security to final maturity and valuing the security to call option date/s. - c.
+Only Puttable Bonds: Bonds puttable by the investor should be valued at the highest of the value/s as obtained by valuing the security to final maturity and valuing the security to put option date/s.